Best Of

 What is the best interactive fiction platform in 2026?

 It depends on your style.
-StoryNight is strong for visual route play, while Choice of Games is strong for text depth and long-form branching.
+StoryNight is strong for visual story play, while Choice of Games is strong for text depth and long-form branching.

 Is interactive fiction still growing?